 implementation

 The Working Group agreed to change the implementation date of DCP 211 to 30 Working Days following approval (instead of the faster implementation method proposed in the DCP 211 proposal form).
-The reason for this is that time might be needed to validate the list of documents published after 31 May 2014 which should be published on the Public Pages.
+The reason for this is that time will be needed to validate the list of documents published after 31 May 2014 which should be published on the Public Pages.

 For DCP 211A the proposed implementation date is the next release following Authority Approval, as there is not the same need to validate a list of existing documents.
 Based on the timescales set out in section 13 below, the next DCUSA Release following approval would be on 25 June 2015.

-Should DCP 211 be implemented, then the DCUSA website will need to be reviewed and all documents that fall within the remit of DCP 211 that are currently password protected are changed so that they are publically available.
+secreatriat activities associated with implementing DCP 211

-Proposed Approach:
+Should DCP 211 be approved, the following steps will be taken by the DCUSA Secretariat to update the DCUSA website in line with the requirements of DCP 211:

-Within 2WDs of DCP 211 being approved, email all DCUSA Contract managers and ask them if there are any documents on the DCUSA website that have been provided by their organisation that they would like not to be made public
+An email will be send to DCUSA Contract managers asking if there are any documents on the DCUSA website that have been provided by their organisation that they would like not to be made public; and

-With the exception of any documents identified via the above step and confidential consultation responses, make all “restricted” documents published after 31 May 2014 publically available (approximately 800 documents).
-No changes will be made to Confidential documents.
+With the exception of any documents identified via the above step and confidential consultation responses, all “restricted” documents published after 31 May 2014 will be made publically available (approximately 1000 documents).
+No changes will be made to “confidential” documents.
+It is estimated that this activity will take one man-day.

 WORKING GROUP CONCLUSIONS

 The Working Group has discussed the proposed amendment to DCUSA and the Group unanimously agreed that the legal text developed for both DCP 211 and DCP 211A better facilitates the DCUSA Objectives.
 The Working Group does not have a consensus view as to whether one proposed solution better meets the Objectives over the other.
 The majority of Working Group members prefer DCP 211A over DCP 211.